-This is a town packed with historical interest, it has seen its fair share of pirates, smuggling and war but for hundreds of years Falmouth has welcomed travellers from all over the world and it continues to do so with an enthusiastic zest.
+This is a town packed with historical interest.
+It has seen its fair share of pirates, smuggling and war but for hundreds of years Falmouth has welcomed travellers from all over the world and continues to do so with an enthusiastic zest.
 So here, in no particular order, is my guide to the top attractions and all the fun things to do in Falmouth:

-From the Prince of Wales pier you can take boats to Flushing, a pretty village just across the water from Falmouth or to St Mawes where you can visit the castle or take a walk to St Anthony Lighthouse.
-There is also a ferry that runs to the city of Truro, this is an extremely scenic trip through the beautiful waterways of the Carrick Roads.
-You also have the opportunity to hop off the Truro ferry at Trelissick a National Trust property with extensive formal gardens and hundreds of acres of woodland to explore.
+From the Prince of Wales pier you can take boats to Flushing, a pretty village just across the water from Falmouth.
+Or to St Mawes where you can visit the castle or take a walk to St Anthony Lighthouse.
+There is also a ferry that runs to the city of Truro.
+This is an extremely scenic trip through the beautiful waterways of the Carrick Roads.
+You also have the opportunity to hop off the Truro ferry at Trelissick.
+This National Trust property has extensive formal gardens and hundreds of acres of woodland to explore.

-You can hire paddle boards from WeSUP on Gyllyngvase beach just south of the centre of town, they will also provide you will lessons, tours of the bay and on-board yoga and fitness classes.
-This is a great way to see the town and the nearby coastline from a whole other perspective.
+You can hire paddle boards from WeSUP on Gyllyngvase beach just south of the centre of town.
+They will also provide you with lessons, tours of the bay and on-board yoga and fitness classes.
+A great way to see the town and the nearby coastline from a whole other perspective.

-Falmouth’s two main beaches are Gyllyngvase and Castle beach, both are safe for swimming and Gyllyngvase has lifeguards during the summer season.
+Falmouth’s two main beaches are Gyllyngvase and Castle beach, both are safe for swimming.
+Gyllyngvase has lifeguards during the summer season.

-- Have a Wild Adventure: if there is one things that adults and children alike love it is getting up close to wildlife and in Falmouth this is relatively easy to do and doesn’t have to cost the earth.
+if there is one things that adults and children alike love it is getting up close to wildlife.
+In Falmouth this is relatively easy to do and doesn’t have to cost the earth.

 At low tide the beaches provide ample opportunity for some excellent rock-pooling action!
 From starfish to sea slugs and from coral to cockles peel back the seaweed, peer under a rock and see what you find.

 Going crabbing is another activity which requires only a little effort.
-With just a length of string, something as bait and a weight of some kind you can spend hours hanging out on one of Falmouth’s piers and have a competition to see who can catch the most crabs!
+With just a length of string, something as bait and a weight of some kind you can spend hours hanging out on one of Falmouth’s piers.
+Have a competition to see who can catch the most crabs!

 You can also take a number of organised fishing and wildlife watching tours from the town.
 These organised boat trips often spot dolphins, basking sharks, porpoise, seals and a wide range of sea birds.
-If the wide open sea isn’t what you’re after there are also leisurely river trips that also provide plenty of chances for wildlife watching.
+If the wide open sea isn’t what you’re after there are also leisurely river trips.
+These also provide plenty of chances for wildlife watching.